aaronfodor/travel/Stockholm.md

 ## Prices📈

-Sweden is a bit expensive.
+Sweden is considered to be an expensive country in Europe.
 In general, it is twice as costly as Hungary.
 Services involving people tend to be even more expensive.
 Some cheaper grocery stores have similar prices to Hungary.

-Sweden uses Swedish Kronor (SEK).
-1 SEK ~ 0.1 € ~ 38 HUF.
+Swedish Kronor (SEK) is the Swedish currency.
+1 EUR ~ 11 SEK ~ 38 HUF (live data [here](https://www.google.com/search?q=eur+sek)).
 They don’t accept Euro (usually).
 Don’t bring cash, it is hard to pay by cash here.
 I recommend to use Revolut and have a SEK account there.

 ## Airport transfer✈️